tidwall/gjson/SYNTAX.md

 ```

 Here we selected the first name, age, and the first name for friends with the
-last name "Murphy".
+last name `Murphy`.

 You'll notice that an optional key can be provided, in this case
-"the_murphys", to force assign a key to a value.
+`the_murphys`, to force assign a key to a value.
 Otherwise, the name of the
-actual field will be used, in this case "first".
+actual field will be used, in this case `first`.
 If a name cannot be
-determined, then "_" is used.
+determined, then `_` is used.

 This results in